-George Mixon is leading a grown team of Kenyan nationals who train Kenyan leaders in Bible storying as a method for discipleship and evangelism.
+Serge’s George Mixon leads a growing team of Kenyan nationals who train other Kenyan church leaders in “Bible storying” as a method for discipleship and evangelism.

 Our sovereign God decreed that the historical events of the Bible occur in a certain order and that people remember them in stories that were not only written down, but passed down through generations by mouth.
-These stories, starting with the story of Creation and extending all the way through the stories of Jesus and the early church, have become for us a clear history of almighty God working out his plan to bring redemption to a sinful, broken world.
+These stories, starting with the story of creation and extending all the way through the stories of Jesus and the early Church, have become for us a clear history of God working out His plan to bring redemption to a sinful, broken world.

-What is CBS?
+What is Chronological Bible Storying?

 - It is chronological Instead of taking shortcuts to present the gospel, CBS teaches gospel truths in a slower, fuller way that is particularly valuable in long-term relational evangelism and discipleship.
 CBS involves teaching Bible stories in chronological order, beginning with creation and continuing through stories of Jesus.
 Doing this lays a firm foundation of who God is, who man is, and how God wants to relate with men.
 In CBS, one might use 25 to 45 Bible stories that are essential to the redemption message, all presented in the same order in which we find them in Scripture.